lilliCao/devonfw-microservices/reference-project/README.md

 kubectl get nodes,svc,deployments,pods,ingress --all-namespaces
 ```

-Deploy gateway and virtual service
+Deploy gateway and virtual service.
+Delete svc `traefik` so that istio can configure external IP properly
 ```
-kubectl apply -f k8s/istio/gateway.yaml
+kubectl delete svc traefik -n istio-system kubectl apply -f k8s/istio/gateway.yaml
 ```

-Determine the external host and port and test the app.
+Test the app.

 As an example the virtual service is configured to only handle urls which match `/animals` or `/q/health/ready`.
 As that a request to `/q/health/live` will return 404

-`curl` with `-HHost:demo-quarkus.localhost` if host is specified (hostname not work with istio?)
+`curl` with `-HHost:demo-quarkus.localhost` if host is specified

+Determine host and port if not existed.
 ```
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}') export INGRESS_HOST=$(kubectl get po -l istio=ingressgateway -n istio-system -o jsonpath='{.items[0].status.hostIP}')